 When will the application window for 2020 open?

-The application window for the cohort beginning in September, 2019, is now closed.
-There will be two application windows for the cohort beginning in September, 2020.
-For students applying for a scholarship, the application window will open in September, 2019, with a final deadline of 15 January, 2020.
+The application window for the cohort beginning in September, 2020, is now open!
+For students applying for a scholarship, the application deadline is 15 January, 2020.
 All students applying before this deadline will automatically be considered for a scholarship.
 Self-paying students are invited to submit their applications from 16 January, 2020, until 15 March, 2020.